 When I was younger, I worked in various food industry jobs: My very first job was a summer job working in a Dunkin’ Donuts; the first day or two, I thought I was in heaven; by the second week, I found myself craving savoury things like Doritos and burritos – anything to counter the incessant mist of powdered sugar inhaled and permeating my hair and skin and clothes.
 A month later, I couldn’t even smell the sweet air.

 But have you ever seen a wilted, baked bell pepper strip, or a shrivelled mushroom?
 They’re very unappetizing when blown up to billboard size, believe me.
-However, according the the US regulations for advertising, we couldn’t just substitute those veggies for raw counterparts, as that would be fraudulent advertising – it had to be something customers could get in the store.
-So, we blanched vegetables (thus technically cooked); when the pizza left the oven, we had 10 seconds to go in with toothpicks, loosen the melted cheese, slip the offending veggie out and slip in a replacement to that exact gap, then whisk it across the hall, where the photographer was ready for us.
-At first I was extremely popular with my friends, as we all had to take home tonnes of pizzas!
-But after a few days, my friends and family were wishing I worked elsewhere… and still the pizzas kept coming.
+However, according to the US regulations for advertising, we couldn’t just substitute those veggies for raw counterparts, as that would be fraudulent advertising – it had to be something customers could get in the restaurant.
+So, we blanched vegetables (thus, technically cooked); when the pizza left the oven, we had 10 seconds to go in with toothpicks, loosen the melted cheese, slip the offending veggie out and slip in a replacement to that exact gap, then whisk it across the hall, where the photographer was ready for us.
+At first, I was extremely popular with my friends, as we all had to take home tons of pizzas!
+But after a few days, my friends and family were wishing I worked elsewhere… and still, the pizzas kept coming.
 Needless to say, we got the shots, and we all survived the pizza overdose.